"I only wear sunscreen on holiday."

 "It's cloudy today."

-These are common comments from people who choose not to make sunscreen part of their daily routine all year round.
+These are common comments from people who choose not to make sunscreen part of their daily routine.
 You've probably heard them, and maybe you feel that way, too?
 Here's the thing though, sunscreen is not just for sunny days.

 Let's meet UVB and UVA